-Help protect your camper and others: Please explain to your camper ahead of time that they will need to stay 6 feet away from people, including Garden staff.
-We will provide place markers for young campers to help them remember.
+Help protect your camper and others: Campers need to follow social distancing guidelines.
+Please explain to your camper ahead of time that they will need to stay 3 feet away from people, including Garden staff.
 If you or your camper are sick, or have been in contact with someone who is sick, please stay home.
 Hand sanitizer will be available in the Atrium and in each classroom.
 Each teacher will also carry sanitizer.
-Campers will be required to use hand sanitizer when entering the building and classrooms.

-Capacity: All camps will have a limit of 10 participants.
-When indoors, campers will be seated 6 feet apart.
+Capacity: All camps have a limit of 12 or 15 participants, based on age.
+When indoors, campers will be seated 3 feet apart.

-Health Screening: In order to help keep our campers and staff safe, campers who are feeling sick must stay home.
+Health Screening: : In order to help keep our campers and staff safe, campers who are feeling sick must stay home.
 Prior to the start of camp, there will be an additional health questionnaire about COVID-19 symptoms and any recent travel.
-Each morning at drop off camp staff will check camper’s temperature.
-If it is above 100.4º they will not be allowed to attend camp that day.
+Each morning at drop-off, camp staff will check each camper’s temperature.
+If the temperature is above 100.4 degrees Fahrenheit, the camper will not be allowed to attend camp that day.

 Services will be limited:

-- Campers must bring their own water or a bottle to fill, as there is no access to drinking fountains.
+- Campers must bring their own water or a bottle to fill.
 Touchless water dispensers will be available.